PEACE RESEARCH INSTITUTE OSLO

 East Asia's stable, decades-long peace is surprising given the region's bloodly history in the mid-20th century.
 How did this come about, and will it last?

-For 35 years East Asia was the world's bloodiest battlefield, but since 1980 the region has remained almost entirely peaceful.
+For 35 years, East Asia was the world's bloodiest battlefield, but since 1980 the region has remained remarkably peaceful.

 What caused the "East Asia Peace," and what might it have to teach other intractible conflict zones?